 On completion of this program, students will be able to:

 - Illustrate concepts of architectural theories in a design environment.

-- Utilize modern instruments, methods and techniques to produce documents Architectural Engineering and presentations.
+- Utilize modern instruments, methods, and techniques to produce documents and architectural engineering and presentations.

 - Conduct standardized field and laboratory testing on construction materials.